pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 Within this application there will only be one data model or resource.
 However, in a professional application there will be tens or possibly hundreds.

+Remember, you need to leave your server running.
+To open a new Terminal tab, you can press <kbd>command</kbd> <kbd>t</kbd>

+- Confirm you are in the same director as `package.json` before typing the following commands:
 - `mkdir models`
 - `touch models/color.js`